Tr0py/lock-free-stack-arm-asm/README.md

 # Lock-free stack

 QEMU translates <a href = https://en.wikipedia.org/wiki/Load-link/store-conditional>Load-Link/Store-Conditional(LL/SC)</a> to test-test-and-set, resulting in potential <a href = https://en.wikipedia.org/wiki/ABA_problem>ABA problem</a>.
 This naive lock-free stack is written in **arm** assembly to provide api that can be used in C/C++.

+**This program is deliberatly designed to crash at ABA problems.**

-### What is the output log
+### What does the program do

-* 'begin' specifies the beginning of a Load-Link operation.
-There is likely more than one 'begin' in one push/pop operation as Store-Conditional fails, which causes a retry.
-* If a 'suc' is followed after 'begin', the Store-Conditional op succeeds.
-And according to LL/SC's sematics, non push/pop op should succeed, which equals to a LL/SC success, during this period.
-* Thus, if there is another 'suc' in one LL/SC peroid(from last 'begin' to 'suc'), there comes an ABA problem.
+This test first initialize an Arm lockfree stack.
+Then it creates threads to repeatedly do pop and push to the top of the stack, using ABA-safe LL/SC.
+At last, the program check if the stack is not smashed: there are still the same elements in a different order.
+If so, the ABA test succeeds, else there are ABA problems.

+Ideally, the stack elements wouldn't change after these concurrent pops and pushes.
+You can check it by using an Arm native machine to run this.
+However, if you run it with QEMU, who doesn't emulate LL/SC correctly, and let many threads running at the same time (which means you have to increase your loop number to make sure they are running concurrently), the stack would be smashed.

 ### Build